 The County Supervisor of Elections requires each municipality to appoint three members to their Canvassing Board.
-The County SOE has agreed to serve as a member of the municipal Canvassing Board, but will not serve as its sole member, nor if your Charter or Code states the contrary.
+The County SOE has agreed to serve as a member of the municipal Canvassing Board, but will not serve as its sole member.
+IMPORTANT: If your Charter or Code specifically names the members of the municipal Canvassing Board and does not specify or provide for the appointment of the County SOE, the County SOE will not serve on the municipal Canvassing Board.

-Canvassing Board members must remain unbiased at all times.
+Canvassing Board members must remain unbiased at all times, and must NEVER touch the ballots.
 When determining if a vote should count or not count, the Canvassing Board shall not base their decision upon the area in which a voter lives or their personal knowledge of a voter's intent in voting on a candidate or issue.